ligolang/ligo/gitlab-pages/docs/advanced/entrypoints-contracts.md

 The type of the contract parameter and the storage are up to the contract designer, but the type for list operations is not.
-The return type of an entrypoint is as follows, assuming that the type `storage` has been defined elsewhere.
+The return type of an access function is as follows, assuming that the type `storage` has been defined elsewhere.
 (Note that you can use any type with any name for the storage.)

 <!--DOCUSAURUS_CODE_TABS-->
 <!--PascaLIGO-->